sandialabs/shell-logger/doc/source/index.rst

 More Details
 ------------

-For more detailed usage information, see the :doc:`ShellLogger`.
+For more detailed usage information, see the :doc:`shell_logger` class reference.